 On the other side of the coin, individual change is handling one or more people in a one-on-one, and not handling the sum as a single unit.
 This individual change concept breaks down quickly with larger groups or diverse groups, hence organizational change being more widely used for larger scenarios.

 However, with individual change, specific departments of like minded people with similar or identical skill sets and responsibilities, all of whom are being brought into the same new set of changes, and thus affected in the same way, can be handled in this more direct approach.
 It’s not unlike comparing organizational learning to traditional direct group learning of the class room.

-However, as I said, sometimes these also overlap, with organizational change being applied to a larger structure, but specific subsets within it being handled through their angle of the change in an individual change scenario.
-Along with this, the ultimate dealing with the people that make up the organization still calls for small use of individual change, obviously.
+As I said, sometimes these also overlap, with the organizational change being applied to a larger structure, but specific subsets within it being handled through their angle of the change in an individual change scenario.
+Along with this, the ultimate dealing with the people that make up the organization still calls for a small use of individual change, obviously.